2 Kings 12

 - 2 Chronicles 24:17-22Now after the death of Jehoiada... they left the house of the LORD God of their fathers, and served groves and idols.The fuller account of Joash's later turning - what lay behind the high places left (v.
 3) and the dark end of verse 20.

-- John 14:27Peace I leave with you, my peace I give unto you: not as the world giveth, give I unto you.A peace unlike the bought-off respite of verse 18 - given, not purchased, and not as the world gives.
+- John 14:27Peace I leave with you, my peace I give unto you: not as the world giveth, give I unto you.A peace unlike the bought-off respite of verse 18 - freely given, enduring, and of an entirely different order from what any gold can buy.

 - Psalm 20:7Some trust in chariots, and some in horses: but we will remember the name of the LORD our God.The trust Joash failed to show at the gate (v.
-17) - looking to the LORD rather than to gold or arms.
+17) - remembering the name of the LORD when gold and arms beckon.

 - Colossians 1:20Having made peace through the blood of his cross, by him to reconcile all things unto himself.The King who made true peace not by sending gold to an enemy (v.
 18) but by giving Himself.